So you’ve decided to take a trip to Africa! That’s awesome!

 After 10 years of backpacking and travelling around Africa, I’ve learned a thing or two, so I wanted to share a few of my best and most useful Africa travel tips with you.
 And believe me, travelling Africa is not half as scary or difficult as people think!

 PS.
-This is a monster of a post, actually it’s an old post from 2014 that I’ve completely updated for 2019 (what can I say, I have A LOT of Africa travel tips) so make sure you have a cuppa before you start reading…
+This is a monster of a post, actually, it’s an old post from 2014 that I’ve completely updated for 2020 (what can I say, I have A LOT of Africa travel tips) so make sure you’ve had a wee and have a cuppa in hand before you start reading…

 Why should you take my advice?